Abriley2/IB372_F20_ConceptRepo/statsLab/Introduction_to_stats.md

 ![](Introduction_to_stats_files/figure-html/tooManyBreaks-1.png)<!-- -->

 Now we can see the same main pattern as we did in our original histogram, however we also see a lot more rises and drops from column to column.
-It doesn't take away too much from the main pattern in this case, but it can throw us off of a meaningful signal in our data when we have messier data sets.
+It doesn't take away much from the main pattern in this case, but it can throw us off of a meaningful signal in our data when we have messier data sets.
 How many breaks you include in a histogram is your choice, but always try out a few different ways to break up your data to make sure you're getting a real signal and not missing anything!

 Now lets learn what values we can find for our data to start to understand what we're looking at!

-## Measures of central tendeny
+## Measures of central tendency

-The first set of descriptive statistics we'll look at here are what are called **measures of central tendency**, which is really a fancy term for all the things your third grade math teacher called averages, we'll look at **mean**, **median**, and **mode**.
+The first set of descriptive statistics we'll look at here are what are called **measures of central tendency**, which for our purposes is really a fancy term for all the things your third grade math teacher called averages, we'll look at **mean**, **median**, and **mode**.

-The most important of these values is the **mean**, which for a **population** is called $\mu$, and for a **sample** is called $\bar{x}$, you're all probobly fermiliar with the formula for mean, but as a refresher it's defined as the following for a sample:
+The most important of these values is the **mean**, which for a **population** is called $\mu$, and for a **sample** is called $\bar{x}$, you're all probably familiar with the formula for mean, but as a refresher it's defined as the following for a sample:
 $$ \bar{x} = \frac{\sum_{i=1}^n x_i}{n} $$
-Or, in english, just the sum of all the values devided by the number of values.
+Or, in English, just the sum of all the values divided by the number of values.

-The **median** is just the middle value in a set of data, if you'r data is in order and you have an odd number of values, the median is just the value in the middle, or the $\frac{n+1}{2}th$ value, so $$ M_{odd} = x_\frac{n+1}{2}$$
+The **median** is just the middle value in a set of data, if you're data is in order and you have an odd number of values, the median is just the value in the middle, or the $\frac{n+1}{2}th$ value, so $$ M_{odd} = x_\frac{n+1}{2}$$
 If you've got an even number of values, because you may not have one value in the middle, you take the average of the two numbers closest to the middle, so $$M_{even} = \frac{x_\frac{n}{2}+x_\frac{n+1}{2}}{2}$$

 The **mode**, on the other hand, is the most common value in a data set.